avysogorets/Data-Science-Course-NYU-2020/README.md

 ### Lab 4 (10/7):
 Lab4 folder is now available.
 You should be able to run this notebook without any special libraries.
 Today we will
  - understand **COMPAS** and ProPublica's defender data;
- - explore the data and assess recidivism predictions of COMPAS.
+ - explore the data and assess recidivism predictions of **COMPAS**.